oracle-livelabs/developer/rest-services-for-adb-appDevLive/secure-endpoints/secure-endpoints.md

     }'
     ```

-    We now see that we do get a value back from the REST API
+    We now see a value from the REST API is returned
     ```
     {"output":8204}%
     ```